Fredell Lack: Career

-Fredell Lack had a long-lasting career during which she made dozens of concert tours worldwide, including more than twenty to Europe alone.
+Lack had a long-lasting career during which she made dozens of concert tours worldwide, including more than twenty to Europe alone.
 She soloed with the orchestras of New York, Pittsburgh, Stockholm, Houston, Baltimore, Rotterdam, San Antonio, Oslo, and Kansas City, and with the Concertgebouw of Amsterdam, the Royal Philharmonic, RIAS of Berlin, the BBC Symphony, the Hallé Orchestra, and others.
 With the RIAS Orchestra, Lack performed the European premieres of the Menotti Violin Concerto and the Bernstein Serenade.
 She also made a number of recordings (see "Selected discography" below).

 Lack made her New York recital debut in 1943 at The Town Hall, performing concertos by Vivaldi and Dvořák, a sonata by Dohnányi, and pieces by Shostakovich, Poulenc, Ysaÿe, and Wieniawski.
 She commenced artistic study with Ivan Galamian, widely regarded among violinists as the greatest pedagogical influence of the latter half of the twentieth century.
 She performed frequently in master classes with the Romanian violinist George Enescu, and often traveled to Boston to play new works for the composition studio of Nadia Boulanger.

 In 1947, Lack was selected to be the first concertmaster of the prestigious Little Orchestra Society of New York, a position she held for two seasons.
 That year, Lack began performing solos weekly that were broadcast to a national audience over the Mutual radio network.
 In 1951 she entered the Queen Elisabeth Music Competition in Brussels, Belgium.
-Despite the fact that both American finalists were given scores of 0 by the Soviet judge in the final round, Fredell Lack came away with a bronze medal and the Prize of Liège.
+Despite the fact that both American finalists were given scores of 0 by the Soviet judge in the final round, Lack came away with a bronze medal and the Prize of Liège.

 Also in 1951, Lack moved to Houston, Texas, where her husband had been offered a professorship.
 About a year later, she suffered what could have been a major setback to her career when a dog bit off the tip of the little finger of her left hand.
 However, following a year of focused rehabilitation and relearning of technique, she was able to continue performing.